kaapstorm/rampele-stilton/rampele-stilton.rst

 have time to get back to everyone, but we would like to be able to."

 I didn't know if he'd get the message.
 And even if he did, I didn't know whether he'd understand it.
 It was a bit obscure.
 But it had to be.
+It caused confusion in the press, and among the population, and I had to come up with some lame explanation afterwards.
+It was a bit of a mess.

-I missed him so badly.
+I missed Anon so badly.
 My son had his reckless grin.
 His kind, generous, loving eyes.
-I missed him so badly.
+So badly.
 I missed him even more for knowing I could never see him again.